Henry6262/limechain-entry/README.md

 ## AI USAGE

-- I used cursor and V0 extensively for the development of this application, from development to UI mockup creations, while making changes and guiding it to proceed with correct implementation and optimizations I wanted to implement
+- I used cursor and V0 extensively for the development of this application, from integration and development to UI mockups and visual creations, while making changes and guiding it to proceed with correct implementation and optimizations I wanted to implement

+I did not provide a TXT file as the AI usage was extensive.

 ## Motivation for Limechain

-From the beginning of my career, I aspired to work in the Web3 space, driven by a passion for decentralized technologies.
-I left my Web2 role at REWE (Billa) to transition into the NFT and blockchain sector, independently releasing applications and building a development team for Web3Me before its public release.
-This journey was motivated by a desire to create a portfolio strong enough to secure a role at Limechain or Nexo.
+Being able to join a web3 company here in bulgaria, is something I have wanted since my journey in software development began, limechain and other bulgarian based web3 companies gave me the motivation to persue building something in the space by myself, to learn, create and release applications that will make and impact in the web3 space, and gained the needed knowledge to one day be become part of such company, hopefully this is the time

-This role is not just another job for me; it represents the culmination my dedication to blockchain and decentralized technology.I am excited to contribute to building incredible, innovative Web3 applications alongside the Limechain team and the web3 space.
+This role is not just another job for me; it represents the culmination of my dedication to blockchain and decentralized technology.

----
+I am willing to show and with this application, I hope I have proven how much I would like to to be part of this company, to build Web3 applications alongside the Limechain team and continue to grow and learn as a software engineer.

 Thank you for considering my work.
-I hope this project reflects the passion and commitment I will bring to Limechain.
+I hope this project reflects the passion and commitment I am willing to bring to the table.